-For the lift method to work, you will have to over-shot your waggler float and set it just a little over depth, so that it will not be dragged under by the weight on the bottom.
+For the lift method to work, you will have to over-shot your waggler float and set it just a little over depth.
 You then tighten your line to cock the float into position.
-Only the tip of the float should be visible.
 When a fish takes the bait, it will lift the weight off the bottom and the float out of the water.

 If you want to learn exactly how to set up and fish the lift method, continue reading this article.

 If you instead simply want to get the necessary end tackle for this fishing method, here is a list of the essentials you’ll need:

 - 2BB-7BB NGT waggler floats (Buy them on Amazon here)

 - Fladen split shot set (Find it on Amazon here)

 - Size 10-14 Drennan Wide Gape Specialist Hooks (Buy them on Amazon here)

 Your float is over-shot and fished slightly over depth, and all of the weight is lying on the bottom.
 Hence, the float will be almost completely underwater, only the tip will show.
 As the species you are targeting with this method are bottom feeders (carp, tench, bream, or crucian carp), it ensures the perfect bait presentation.